-Located in the state of Connecticut, Bristol is a moderately-sized city with a population of 60,437 residents.
+Located in the state of Connecticut, Bristol is a moderately-sized city with a population of 60,437 inhabitants.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (86% White).
 Given that fact, Bristol could be considered less diverse than other cities.
 Bristol is known to be family friendly as more than 71% of the population has already tied the knot.
 It might also be worth noting that 60% of residents also have children under the age of 18.

 Bristol real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
 Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Bristol.
-Median real estate prices in Bristol come in at $192,500, which is 28.5% lower than the Connecticut average.
-The home price to income ratio compares the median home prices to the median household income.
-In Bristol, the home price to income ratio is 3.1, which is 18.4% lower than the Connecticut average.
+The median home price for Bristol homes is $192,500, which is 28.5% lower than the Connecticut average.
+If we take a closer look at the affordability of homes in Bristol, we’ll see that the home price to income ratio is 3.1, which is 18.4% lower than the Connecticut average.

-|Average one way commute||23min||26min||26min|
+|Average one way commute||25min||26min||26min|

-|Workers who drive to work||82.3%||78.3%||76.4%|
+|Workers who drive to work||81.1%||78.3%||76.4%|

-|Workers who carpool||10.7%||8.1%||9.3%|
+|Workers who carpool||9.9%||8.1%||9.3%|

-|Workers who take public transit||1.2%||4.9%||5.1%|
+|Workers who take public transit||1.5%||4.9%||5.1%|

-|Workers who bicycle||0.1%||0.3%||0.6%|
+|Workers who bicycle||0.2%||0.3%||0.6%|

-|Workers who walk||1.4%||2.9%||2.8%|
+|Workers who walk||2.0%||2.9%||2.8%|

-|Working from home||3.5%||4.6%||4.6%|
+|Working from home||4.6%||4.6%||4.6%|